madhavambati/SpaceWars/README.md

 # SpaceWars
-A cool game made using Turtle Library in python
+A simple game made using Turtle Library in python.

+Some of the screenshots are given below.